 Know Before You Go

 Wyntoon is privately owned and closed to visitors.
+Due to gates, you cannot drive to the property.
 The only way to see it is to float down the McCloud, most easily done in a kayak.